Glycogenin-1

 Glycogenin-1 is an enzyme that is involved in the biosynthesis of glycogen.
 It is capable of self-glucosylation, forming an oligosaccharide primer that serves as a substrate for glycogen synthase.
 This is done through an inter-subunit mechanism.
 It also plays a role in glycogen metabolism regulation.
-Recombinant human glycogenin-1 was expressed in E. coli and purified by using conventional chromatography techniques.
+Recombinant human glycogenin-1 was expressed in E. coli and purified using conventional chromatography techniques.

 Glycogen metabolism

 Glycogen is a multi-branched polysaccharide.
 It is primary means of glucose storage in animal cells.
 In the human body, the two main tissues which store glycogen are liver and skeletal muscle.
 Glycogen is typically more concentrated in the liver, but because humans have much more muscle mass, our muscles store about three quarters of the total glycogen in our body.

 Location of glycogen

 The function of liver glycogen is to maintain glucose homeostasis, generating glucose via glycogenolysis to compensate for the decrease of glucose levels that can occur between meals.
 Thanks to the presence of the glucose-6-phosphatase enzyme, the hepatocytes are capable of turning glycogen to glucose, releasing it into blood to prevent hypoglycemia.

 In skeletal muscle, glycogen is used as an energy source for muscle contraction during exercise.
 The different functions of glycogen in muscle or liver make the regulation mechanisms of its metabolism differ in each tissue.
 These mechanisms are based mainly on the differences on structure and on the regulation of the enzymes that catalyze synthesis, glycogen synthase (GS), and degradation, glycogen phosphorylase (GF).